enobufs/nat-traversal-test-using-docker/README.md

 ## Configuration (proposed)

-The solution uses `Docker-in-Docker` technique to enable isolated virtual subments behind a NAT (based on iptables Docker uses) as shown below:
+The solution uses `Docker-in-Docker` technique to enable isolated virtual subnets behind a NAT (based on iptables Docker uses) as shown below:

 ```